 Professor John McNamara FRS

 John McNamara is a mathematician, behavioural ecologist and evolutionary biologist whose research involves developing new methods and models for the study of animal behaviour.
-His approaches take into account factors such as physiological changes during an animal’s lifetime and has provided a framework for building more holistic and realistic models of behaviour that include time and consider differences between individuals.
+His approaches take into account factors such as physiological changes during an animal’s lifetime and have provided a framework for building more holistic and realistic models of behaviour that include time and consider differences between individuals.

 Interest and expertise